VadeSerg/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/allisonsibrian/README.md

 # Allison Sibrian - Challenge 2 Analysis

 ## Overview
 This project analyzes the seasonality of farmers' questions across Kenya, Uganda, and Tanzania.
-By correlating farmer question volume with ERA5 weather data and performing NLP keyword analysis on a split dataset (English vs. Local Languages), I identify distinct seasonal words for each region.
+By correlating farmer question volume with ERA5 weather data and performing NLP keyword analysis on a split dataset (English vs. Local Languages), I identify distinct seasonal keywords for each region.

 ## Research Questions
 - Question 1: Do farmer questions align with their countries' farming season?